2415 words

 The green input is just the altered screen space UV from the noise / refraction.

-The split node is basically just the depth difference from the camera.
+The Split node is basically just the depth difference from the camera.

 DepthFixImplementation